Amatol

 Amatol is a highly explosive material made from a mixture of TNT and ammonium nitrate.
 The British name originates from the words ammonium and toluene (the precursor of TNT).
 Similar mixtures (one part dinitronaphthalene and seven parts ammonium nitrate) were known as Schneiderite in France.
 Amatol was used extensively during World War I and World War II, typically as an explosive in military weapons such as aircraft bombs, shells, depth charges, and naval mines.
 It was eventually replaced with alternative explosives such as Composition B, Torpex, and Tritonal.

 Invention

 Following the Shell Crisis of 1915 in which the UK did not have enough ordnance due to a lack of explosives, a team at the Royal Arsenal laboratories produced a mixture of ammonium nitrate and TNT, known as Amatol for short.
 Special factories were constructed for the manufacture of ammonium nitrate by the double decomposition of sodium nitrate and ammonium sulfate in solution followed by evaporative concentration and crystallization.
-It became the standard filling for shells and bombs, and was later adopted by the USA as their principal high explosive.
+It became the standard filling for shells and bombs, and was later adopted by the US as their principal high explosive.